mpi2/impc_stats_pipeline/annotation_pipeline/README.md

     - UNSPECIFIED

 In the `mp_chooser.json` file each MP term can have different levels:
-- Ontology term levels: ABNORMAL, INCREASE, DECREASE.
+- Ontology term levels: ABNORMAL, INCREASED, DECREASED.
 - Sex levels: FEMALE, MALE and UNSPECIFIED.

 MP term assignment logic can be seen below: